EnlighterJS/Plugin.WordPress/readme.txt

 	[/codegroup]

 = Legacy Example =
-It's also possible to use the plugin with legacy shortcode
+It's also possible to use the plugin with legacy shortcode (disabled language shortcodes)

 	[enlighter lang="js"]
 	window.addEvent('domready', function(){